ObernhumerMichael/learning/books/the_science_of_sin/notes.md

 - The sexual arousal one feels may be involuntary and beyond ones control.
   Choosing to act on that sexual arousal is another matter entirely.
 - it is suspected that a higher level of dopamin increases the sex drive
+- Excessive use of pornography is impacting on healthy sexual behaviours.
+- Once loyalty is betrayed and trust is broken, it can never really, truly, be fully recovered.

 ## Cues / Questions / Keywords